GoogleCloudPlatform/dataflow-cookbook/README.md

 - *advanced*: pipelines with not so usual use cases, such as Timely and Stateful DoFn examples

-- *extra_examples*: what could not fit in the other section.
+- *extra_examples*: what could not fit in the other sections.

 ### Scala / Scio